 In the past I made him these silhouettes of the girls, which he loved and immediately hung up in our apartment.
 And now they sit just at the top of our stairs, here at Thomas Run.
 (While taking this picture I realized that Elizabeth’s silhouette desperately needs to be updated–her baby picture is quite boy-ish.)

 And this year, I wanted to do something similar–something to mark this year, these ages of our girls.

 When I was little I remember my handprints, made in paint, hanging on the family wall in our kitchen.
 And with that idea in mind, I decided to create a fabric version for Dan.

-I traced each of the girls hands and then machine-appliqued the handprint onto some linen fabric.
-With Mary and Emma, I had them write their own names inside of the handprint and I wrote Elizabeth's.
+I traced each of the girls hands and then machine-appliqued the handprint onto an oasis needlepoint canvas.
+With Mary and Emma, I had them write their own names inside of the handprint and I wrote Elizabeth’s.
 Then I simply embroidered over their names with a split stitch and added the year in which the handprints were created.

 I was pleasantly surprised to find these frames at the dollar store which fit perfectly.
 They are not a standard size, but are the type of frame where you’d add multiple photographs of different sizes into a matte board.
 I removed the matte and slid in the fabric handprints.

 All in all, the stitching and sewing could easily be completed in a day and the whole project cost me $3, since I only used fabrics and embroidery thread in my stash.

 And I think they’ll be a pretty nice addition to our growing family wall.